fsiegrist/devops-bootcamp-07-docker/demo-projects/developing-with-docker/README.md

   mongo-express
 ```

-Step 5: Access the mongo-express page in your browser under `http://localhost:8081` and create a new database called `user-account`.
+Step 5: Access the mongo-express page in your browser under `http://localhost:8081` and create a new database called `user-profile`.
 Within this database create a collection called `users`.

 Step 6: Start the node.js application executing the following commands:
 ```sh